-They say the way to a man’s heart is through his stomach.
-I’m a woman and the way to my heart is definitely through my stomach as well.
-Regardless of gender, most people love to eat.
-Or, at least, people love to eat the food they love.
+Most people love to eat, or they at least love to eat the food they love.
 Win some extra hearts this Valentine’s Day and take your partner to their favourite restaurant.
 If they have a favourite kind of food (Italian, Chinese, or Indian), take them somewhere they’ve never been before.
 It’s always fun going to new places with your partner.

 If you prefer skipping the Valentine’s Day crowds this year, put your cooking and baking skills to work and make them their favourite meal.
 If cooking/baking isn’t your forte (or you’re like me and would rather not make your partner eat burnt food), round up a gift basket with all their favourite snacks .
 Add a cute personalized note about how they can now binge eat while binge watching Netflix.